Our mission is to support high quality educational programs for US HCPs that will improve patient care.

 • Educate payers on the overall value of T-Cell therapies, their place in therapy, and risk/benefit profile

-• Educate on the clinical benefits of molecular monitoring/mutation testing, treatment milestones per NCCN guidelines and deep molecular response (DMR)/ Treatment free remission (TFR) for patients with CML
+• Understand the clinical benefits of molecular monitoring/mutation testing, treatment milestones per NCCN guidelines and deep molecular response (DMR)/ Treatment free remission (TFR) for patients with CML

-• Educate on how to manage adverse events, dose optimization and adherence to treatments to ensure optimal patient outcomes
+• Educate on adverse event management, dose optimization and treatment for optimal patient outcomes

 Neuroendocrine Tumors (NETs)